yabinmeng/nosqlbench-build-docs/site/content/reference/core_activity_params.md

 within the activity, across the whole activity, irrespective of how many threads are active.

-**NOTE:**
-The cyclerate is a rate limiter, and can thus only throttle an activity to be slower than it would otherwise run.
+👉 The cyclerate is a rate limiter, and can thus only throttle an activity to be slower than it would otherwise run.
 Rate limiting is also an invasive element in a workload, and will always come at a cost.
 For extremely high throughput testing, consider carefully whether your testing would benefit